 Both the Beach Club & Yacht Club provide transportation via watercraft and motor coach.

 Disney’s Beach Club Villas

 Part of Disney Vacation Club consisting of 576 units this luxury resort opened in 2002.

-The 372-room BoardWalk Inn is located alongside Crescent Lake and includes shopping, health club.
-A swimming pool and a 20,000-square-foot conference center.
+The 372-room BoardWalk Inn is located along Crescent Lake and includes shopping, health club.
+A swimming pool and a 20,000-square-foot conference centre.
 The resort first opened in 1996.

 The BoardWalk entertainment district lies along a 0.25 miles long authentic boardwalk.

 Disney’s BoardWalk restaurants include Flying Fish Café, Big River Grille and Brewing Works, ESPN Club & Trattoria al Forno.